-- (a) the attached Nomination Form duly completed, signed and stamped by the nominating authority; - (b) copies of the candidate's University degrees officially authenticated by the University concerned; - (c) a copy of the certificate of proficiency in English held by the candidate (see paragraph 4(b) above and Annex 3 for further information) or a statement by the candidate explaining the reasons why he/she deems that he/she should be exempt from presenting such certificate; - (d) the attached Medical Report Form duly completed by a registered Government Medical Practitioner; - (e) a letter of intent written by the candidate and stating the candidate's reasons for applying to the LL.M. programme and his/her career objective.
-Candidates may use the attached Motivation Form; - (f) two letters of reference covering the candidate's ability to undertake the LL.M. programme.
+- (a) copies of the candidate's University degrees officially authenticated by the University concerned; - (b) a copy of the certificate of proficiency in English held by the candidate (see paragraph 3(b) above and Annex 3 for further information) or a statement by the candidate explaining the reasons why he/she deems that he/she should be exempt from presenting such certificate; - (c) the attached Medical Report Form duly completed by a registered Government Medical Practitioner; - (d) a letter of intent written by the candidate and stating the candidate's reasons for applying to the LL.M. programme and his/her career objective.
+Candidates may use the attached Motivation Form; - (e) two letters of reference covering the candidate's ability to undertake the LL.M. programme.
 Referees are persons who are not related to the candidate and who are familiar with the candidate's character and qualifications.
-Referees should use, where possible, the attached Reference Form; - (g) where financial aid is requested, proof of payment of thefellowship application fee provided for in paragraph 6 above; - (h) where financial aid is requested, the attached Fellowship Application Form duly completed and signed by the applicant and the nominating authority; and - (i) proof of payment of the application and processing fee of €150.
+Referees should use, where possible, the attached Reference Form; - (f) proof of payment of the application and processing fee of \in 150.